crabzilla/crabzilla/README.md

 Yet another Event Sourcing experiment

+# krabzilla

+https://github.com/crabzilla/krabzilla is based on this work but with some parts rewriten in Kotlin and inspired on http://eventstorming.com/

 ## Status

 Currently it's just some code with poor test coverage but the "~~dirty~~ explorations phase" is probably done.
 I think the future is more predictable: to write tests, documents, refactor, etc